 - Make optimal use of the color rendering index and color temperatures

-Specialists recommend choosing a lighting system that allows potential customers to discern various automobile colors.
+Specialists recommend that car dealerships choose a lighting system that allows potential customers to discern various automobile colors.
 Both a Color Rendering Index (CRI) of 90 or higher and a light level between 800 and 1100 lux (80 and 110 foot-candles) give a clearer visual appreciation of color shades.

 Highlighting the car’s colors is done carefully to avoid needless glare and undue luminosity on other surfaces.
-To achieve the best visual effect, lighting specialists recommend the installation of beams coupled with projectors.
+To achieve the best visual effect, lighting specialists recommend the installation of beams coupled with projectors in your car dealership’s showroom lighting system.

 Ultimately, we highly recommend the installation of an adaptable lighting system, as vehicles and showroom installations are often rearranged.
 A flexible system is easier to adjust and control.

 For this area of a dealership, the ideal lighting arrangement is one that ensures that each mechanic’s work space is optimally illuminated.
 As is the case for work spaces such as a garage, there is also a need to ensure workers’ safety.
-Thus, the lighting system must satisfy this requirement.
+Thus, the lighting system of your car dealership must satisfy this requirement.

 Considering the type of work that is done in this space, all luminaires installed must be vapor-tight and water- and dust-resistant.
 With this in mind, luminaires with an Ingress Protection Index (IP) of 65 or higher are the ideal choice.
 Moreover, these luminaires have a longer life span and require less maintenance.